adam-rms/adam-rms/docs/docs/developer/contributing.md

     - Make sure your release is in the format `vx.y.z` where `x`/`y`/`z` is a positive integer
 1. A new Docker image for v1 will be built and pushed to Docker Hub, based on the v1 branch. *(Only applies if tag starts with v1)*
 1. A new Docker image for v1 will be built and pushed to GitHub Packages, based on the v1 branch. *(Only applies if tag starts with v1)*
-1. Docusaurus will be versioned accordingly.
 1. Cloudflare pages will update the public marketing/docs website.
-1. The Bithell Studios' AdamRMS server will pull the latest update from Github Packages to update the dashboard. *(Only applies if tag starts with v1)*
+1. The hosted-solution servers will pull the latest update from Github Packages to update the dashboard. *(Only applies if tag starts with v1)*

-## Code Standards

-*coming soon*

 ## Using Github